-Ken Wallentine is a Special Agent of the Utah Attorney General Investigation Division, where he directs the Attorney General Training Center and provides use of force training and coordinates the virtual reality force and de-escalation training program.
+Ken Wallentine is a Special Agent of the Utah Attorney General Investigation Division, where he directs the Attorney General Training Center and provides use of force training and de-escalation training program, and is the Senior Advisor to the Officer-Involved Critical Incident Investigation Team.
 He is a member of the Board of Directors of the Institute for the Prevention of In-Custody death.
-Ken also serves as Senior Legal Advisor for Lexipol, the nation’s leading provider of public safety risk management policies and resources.

-Ken is the former Chief of Law Enforcement for the Utah Attorney General, having served over three decades in public safety before his hiatus from the public sector.
+Ken is the former Chief of Law Enforcement for the Utah Attorney General, having served over three decades in public safety.
 He serves as the Chairman of the Peace Officer Merit Commission of Greater Salt Lake County.
-He also serves as the Vice Chair of the Utah Law Enforcement Legislative Committee.
-Chief Wallentine serves as a use of force consultant and expert witness in state and federal criminal and civil litigation in many courts across the nation.
-Numerous risk management pools have called on his expertise to train and consult for use of force risk mitigation and claims management.
-He has achieved the Force Science Advanced Specialist certification.
+Chief Wallentine serves as a use of force consultant in state and federal criminal and civil litigation across the nation.
+He has achieved the prestigious Force Science Advanced Specialist® certification.

 Chief Wallentine formerly served as Bureau Chief of the POST Investigations Bureau and as Administrative Counsel for Utah Department of Public Safety.
-A law enforcement officer since 1982, he has also been editor-in-chief of a prestigious law journal, law professor, practicing public attorney and municipal judge.
+A law enforcement officer since 1982, he has also been a practicing public attorney.
 In 2010, Governor Gary Herbert selected Chief Wallentine for the Governor’s Award of Excellence for Outstanding Public Service.